Applied Innovation Leadership MA

 Start date

-May 2023
+May 2025

 Course overview

-- Due to the dynamic nature of innovation, applicants from any discipline are welcome.
 The course aims to meld recent graduates with seasoned professionals to create a working environment that combines raw talent with hardened experience.

-- Only through utilisation of cutting-edge thinking in design, innovation, and business practice, can humanity face the problems of tomorrow.
+This course focuses on the most important aspects of innovation as a positive driver for change.
+Only through the utilisation of cutting-edge thinking in design, innovation, and business practice, can humanity face the problems of tomorrow.

-Career ready graduates, with the skills to succeedWhy you should study this course
+Why you should study this course

-- Innovation is at the very centre of modern Business, Government, and Charity sectors.
-Without innovation, entire industries cease to exist.
+• Innovation is at the very centre of modern business, government and charity sectors - without innovation, entire industries cease to exist

-- Supported by staff who are inspired by innovation to develop real-world solutions to complex problems, you will be empowered to pursue deep learning within one of the most exciting facets of the modern work environment.
+• Supported by staff who are inspired by innovation to develop real-world solutions to complex problems, you will be empowered to pursue deep learning within one of the most exciting facets of the modern work environment

 What you'll study